 - Semi auto-fill in capabilities

-Dashlane is an easy-to-use, highly navigable password manager solution.
+Dashlane is an easy-to-use, highly navigable password manager tool.
 Similar to 1Password, Dashlane also uses a secret key to encrypt passwords, adding another layer of valuable security.

-This tool shares all of the typical functionality of a password manager but has a large focus on identifying security breaches.
+This tool shares all of the typical functionality of password management software but has a large focus on identifying security breaches.
 The Site Breach Alerts feature continuously monitors the dark web, searching for compromised and stolen personal information.
 Users will receive alerts if any are discovered, prompting them to take steps to remediate the issue, such as updating all existing passwords.

 If breaches to Dashlane’s servers are a concern, it also offers the option to store all encrypted password data locally rather than with the company itself.